Background and History of NAT

 Characteristics:

-• Default method used in home routers and small business networks.
+- Default method used in home routers and small business networks, with most homes and offices worldwide accessing the internet through this method.

-• Can support tens of thousands of simultaneous connections with a single public IP, maximizing IP address conservation.
+- Can support tens of thousands of simultaneous connections with a single public IP, maximizing IP address conservation and being the most effective method to practically solve IPv4 address depletion.

-• Protocols like FTP, SIP, and H.323 that include IP address information in packet payloads require additional processing (ALG, Application Layer Gateway).
+- Protocols like FTP, SIP, H.323, and RTSP that include IP address information in packet payloads require ALG (Application Layer Gateway), and without ALG, connections fail or work only partially.

 4. DNAT (Destination NAT)